peakshift/bitcoin-ux/coinjoins/design-sprints.md

 Interacting with bitcoin privately at this point in time demands a large amount of technical know how.
 The interfaces and design patterns used are also technically driven, causing a steep learning curve for users.

-The challenge became to think of solutions to aid the transition form a early adopter, technical user base to a wider mainstream user base.
+The challenge became to explore solutions to aid the transition form early adopters, and technical folks to a wider mainstream user base.
 How might we increase adoption of bitcoin, in a safe way?

 ## Pricipals